a11yhood/accessible-switches/switches/sip-puff.md

 # Sip and Puff Switch
 ![Picture from Enabling Devices of a Sip and Puff Switch mounted on a wheelchair](https://github.com/user-attachments/assets/8fac33a4-69f3-4ab4-a044-1b1f23ab25c0)

 <br>
-Picture from Enabling Devices of a Sip and Puff Switch mounted on a wheelchair

 ## Purpose

 Sip and Puff switches are switches that help users activate devices through the action of sipping and puffing air through a tube.
 This switch is commonly used for individuals who have limited or no use of their upper extremities to control devices, using only their mouth to activate the switch.